 - Flat Laps - a rotating disk or plate mounted horizontally on a base.
 There aren't all that common but are easy to restore.

 - Faceting Machines - Absolutely not.
-These require a trained technician to get them accurate enough to be useful.
+These require a very experienced technician to get them accurate enough to be useful.

 The Way I Do Restorations

 (I don't believe in selling "you fix it" machines so I don't sell any) Every piece is completely disassembled, sanded to remove all traces of rust and loose paint, primed, painted and clear coated.
 I uses epoxy paint on heavily used surfaces.
 I check every part, lubricate bearings etc., and replace parts as necessary.
 I update components that are worn or out of date, and occasionally tweak the machines so they perform better than they did out of the factory.
 All machines come with working, safe motors and I always update the electrical components to make them safe and reliable.
 If they need a cord I usually chuck the original and make a new one.
 Old, underpowered motors and old, ungrounded, undersized cords are a fire waiting to happen and go straight into the trash can.
 I check the motors and if they aren't safe I will replace them with new or used motors in good condition.
 If you need any supplies to run the machines or they require additional setup, I tell you that and give recommendations.
 I don't leave it up to you to guess like the online sellers.
 I price the restoration work fairly, factoring out the value of a machine in the condition that you bring it to me.
 Note that this has nothing to do with the price you paid for it, I usually know what fair value for unrestored machines is, if not I can research them.

 You can pay through a Paypal invoice, cash, money order, cashier's check (no bank checks sorry), or when my phone is working and the moon is in the house of Jupiter or it's a lunar eclipse I can take a credit/debit card here.